HansjoergW/sec-fincancial-statement-data-set/README.md

    ````
    a_filtered_RawDataBag = a_RawDataBag.filter(ReportPeriodAndPreviousPeriodRawFilter())
    ````
-* `ReportPeriodRawFilter` <br> If you are just interested only in the data of a report that is from the current period of the report then you can use this filter.
-For instance, if you use a `CompanyReportCollector` to collect all 10-K reports of this company, you want to ensure that every report only contains data for its period and not for previous periods.
+* `ReportPeriodRawFilter` <br> If you are just interested in the data of a report that is from the current period of the report then you can use this filter.
+For instance, if you use a `CompanyReportCollector` to collect all 10-K reports of this company, you want to ensure that every report only contains data for its own period and not for previous periods.
    ````
    a_filtered_RawDataBag = a_RawDataBag.filter(ReportPeriodRawFilter())